I Know What You Did Last Summer (song)

-"I Know What You Did Last Summer" is a song by Canadian singer Shawn Mendes and Cuban-American singer Camila Cabello.
-The song serves as Cabello's debut single as a solo artist and was released as the lead single from the reissue of Mendes' debut studio album, Handwritten Revisited (2015), via Island Records on November 18, 2015.
+"I Know What You Did Last Summer" is a song by Canadian singer Shawn Mendes and American singer and then-Fifth Harmony member Camila Cabello.
+The song serves as Cabello's debut single as a solo artist and was released as the lead single from the reissue of Mendes' debut studio album, Handwritten (Revisited) (2015), via Island Records on November 18, 2015.
 It reached the top 20 on the US Billboard Hot 100 and on the Canadian Hot 100.
 Mendes and Cabello promoted the song with several televised performances, including on The Tonight Show Starring Jimmy Fallon and at the 2016 People's Choice Awards.
 Mendes and Cabello later collaborated on "Señorita" in June 2019.

 Background and composition

 "I Know What You Did Last Summer" was written backstage spontaneously on one of Taylor Swift's The 1989 World Tour stops, in which Mendes was an opening act and Cabello was the surprise guest as part of the group Fifth Harmony.
 "We were just backstage.
 There were like 100 people in my dressing room at the time, and it was madness back there, but I had this guitar and I was just jamming out, and we basically wrote a pre-chorus and a chorus in like 30 minutes," Mendes said in a video released about the making of this song.
 "And we planned to go into the studio, and it was like an 11-hour studio session where we finished writing the song."
 After a live performance on Live with Kelly and Michael, Cabello said, "We were just kind of jamming out.
 We weren’t really just writing a song.
 We kind of started spitting out melodies and put lyrics to it; I don't think we knew we had a song."

 The artists co-wrote "I Know What You Did Last Summer" with its producers Ido Zmishlany and Noel Zancanella, with Bill Withers receiving songwriting credits for the sampling of his 1971 single "Ain't No Sunshine" and Ryan Tedder also receiving songwriting credits.
 Cabello described "I Know What You Did Last Summer" as a "conversation between two people in a relationship where it's dying, but nobody wants to admit that it's dying."
-The song is sung in A minor, and set in common time with a tempo of 114 bpm.
+The song is sung in A minor and set in common time with a tempo of 114 beats per minute.

 Commercial performance

-"I Know What You Did Last Summer" debuted at number ninety-seven on Billboard Hot 100 for the chart dated December 5, 2015 and jumped to number fifty-five on the following week.
+"I Know What You Did Last Summer" debuted at number ninety-seven on Billboard Hot 100 for the chart dated December 5, 2015, and jumped to number fifty-five on the following week.
 On the week ending January 9, 2016, the song jumped from number forty-six to number thirty-three.
 The song has since peaked at number twenty for the chart dated January 30, 2016, becoming Mendes' second top 20 single, after "Stitches", which peaked at number four on October 31, 2015.